stitchfix/immutable-struct/CONTRIBUTING.md

 * When in doubt, test it.
 If you can't test it, re-think what you are doing.
 * Code formatting and internal application architecture should be consistent.
-* If you are changing UI, include screenshots or screencasts of the change.